 Rhodiola rosea herb contains a variety of compounds including rosavins which include rosavin, rosarin, and rosin.
 Additional chemicals include salidroside, rhodioloside and tyrosol.
 There are hundreds of different rhodiola products on the market with different extract potencies.
 It is difficult to predict which product you will respond to best unless you try it.

 What are the active ingredients in rhodiola rosea herb?
-Is the term rosavins the
+Is the term rosavins the same as rosavin?

 The active ingredients in this herb are rosavin, rosin and rosarin (collectively called rosavins); rosiridin and salidroside.
 The term rosavins includes three active compounds rosavin, rosin and rosarin.